 This is one of the few scenarios where you don’t necessarily need to have all the money to clear the balance before making a purchase because you won’t be charged interest if you leave a balance.
 However, make sure you pay off the balance in full before APR kicks in, which is usually 6-18 months later, depending on the period you qualify for based on your credit score.

 Jill Gonzalez expands on the benefits of utilizing a 0% APR period.

 “For example, if you’re looking to make a large purchase, applying for a 0% APR credit card can be a wise move.
 This will enable you to avoid interest entirely if you pay in full by the time the card’s regular APR takes effect.”

 One thing credit card companies use to lure people in is perks and rewards.
 Knowing you could save money on each purchase or get air miles can be an irresistible incentive for many.
 However, it’s key you understand each reward program and how it can benefit your financial goals.
 Some of the most common rewards you can get with credit cards include:

 Some credit cards offer savings on every purchase you make.
-As Gerri Detweiler of Nav, leading business financial management app provides insight on the cashbac perks of credit cards.
+As Gerri Detweiler of Nav, a leading business financial management app provides insight on the cashback perks of credit cards.

 EXPERT: Gerri Detweiler- Nav

 “Credit cards often offer perks such as 2% cashback, which is like getting a 2% discount on your purchase.”

 Every credit card offers a different cashback rate.
 For example, the Blue Cash Everyday Card from American Express offers 3% cash back at U.S. supermarkets, 2% at gas stations, and 1% on everything else.
 The Chase Freedom Unlimited credit card offers unlimited 1.5% cashback.
 It’s best to shop around and see which cards offer the best cashback rewards, keeping annual fees in mind.